fraser-lab/fraser-lab.github.io/join/index.md

 # Postdoctoral Fellows

 Inquiries about Postdoctoral positions should be emailed directly to James Fraser.
-We welcome applicants of any race, religion, national origin, gender, political affiliation, sexual orientation, and eligible age or disability.
+We welcome applicants of any race, religion, national origin, gender identity, caregiver and family commitments, political affiliation, sexual orientation, and eligible age or ability.
 Furthermore, we are committed to maintaining a supportive and collaborative lab environment.
 We encourage exploratory inquiries!

 We don’t generally post for specific positions, so please reach out!
 We are interested in engaging you in a conversation about your scientific background and goals for your future career (in academia, industry, or other ventures).
 We strive to provide excellent training across a wide range of computational and experimental techniques.

 Candidates will be encouraged to explore applying for extramural fellowships to support their research.

+# Other

+We have enjoyed having foreign exchange interns, sabbatical visitors from academia and industry, and post-bac technicians in the lab.
+We are open to other arrangements as well, although .
+As we expect people to be fairly compensated for their work by their home institution or by us, we do not have volunteer positions available.